8bitbuddhist/aws-modernization-workshop-base/content/36_first_experiment/20_Validate_AutoScaling.md

 +++
-title = "2.3 Perform the Experiment"
+title = "6.3 Perform the Experiment"
 chapter = true
 weight = 20
 +++

-# 2.3 Perform the Experiment

 Now that we've defined our experiment and gathered observations, let's run the experiment.
 Start by opening the [Gremlin](https://app.gremlin.com) tab in your browser.
 On the left navigation bar, click **Attacks**, followed by **New Attack.**